Lopez vs Lopez

 Lopez vs Lopez is an American sitcom created by George Lopez, Mayan Lopez and Debby Wolfe that premiered on NBC on November 4, 2022.
 Wolfe also serves as showrunner with Bruce Helford and is executive producer.
 It stars Lopez and his daughter Mayan as fictionalized versions of themselves along with Matt Shively, Brice Gonzalez, Al Madrigal, and Selenis Leyva in supporting roles.
+This series marked Lopez's second return to television series since Lopez ended in 2017.
 In May 2023, the series was renewed for a second season which premiered on April 2, 2024.
 In May 2024, the series was renewed for a third season which premiered on October 18, 2024.
 In May 2025, the series was canceled after three seasons.

 Premise

 George, the owner of a moving company that went bankrupt is forced to move into his daughter Mayan’s house.
 The problem is that Mayan and George have just started speaking after being estranged for most of her teenage years.
 Now they seek to heal their relationship and learn more about each other.
 With this, Mayan, along with her boyfriend, Quinten, and their son, Chance, are trying to adjust to their new living arrangements with George.
 In addition, they are also having to adapt to Mayan's mom and George's ex-wife, Rosie, dropping by unannounced, usually to either see Mayan, or to throw shade at George.